zdTang/react-hooks-in-action-mike-Learn/MikeNotes.md

 understand how to use Conditional Render! {display_condition && xx_Something_can_be_display_when}

 # Use one function to update several STATEs one time.

+# Create a reducer function

+a, Be aware some new States will be retrieved based on previous State. b, Or be passed by Action's payload.